Iowa has a range of habitats home to many types of small and large mammals. In this article, we look at which mammals live in Iowa?

-The meadow vole is an excellent swimmer and is also good at digging holes.
+The meadow vole is an excellent swimmer and good at digging holes.

 Their lifespan ranges from 2 to 16 months.
-Some people consider them a pest because they cause great damage to plants, and also carry similar diseases as other rodents.
+Some people consider them a pest because they cause significant damage to plants and carry similar diseases as other rodents.